Vyral/brett-jennings-recruiting/_podcasts/ep05-the-bold-moves-to-go-from-agent-to-team-leader-to-investor.md

 ---
 layout: post
-title: 'EP05: The Bold Moves To Go From Agent to Team Leader To Investor'
+title: 'EP05: The Bold Moves to Go From Agent to Team Leader to Investor'
 date: 2024-12-16 00:00:00
 tags:
 excerpt: >-